Ingest Data from Next-Generation Firewall - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 A list of all available devices allocated to your account is displayed.

 Devices already connected are listed at the end.
-A device may be connected via Cortex Data Lake (CDL) or the Cortex XDR console.
+A device may be connected via Strata Logging Service, or via Cortex XDR.
 Depending on the type of connection, you can rectify any streaming issues that may arise.

 4. Depending on your PAN-OS or Panorama version, generate either a certificate or PSK.

 For PAN-OS and Panorama versions 10.1 and later, each firewall requires a separate certificate.
-Certificates need to be requested through the Customer Support Portal.
+Certificates need to be requested through the Customer Support portal.
+To sign in to the portal, click here.
 For PAN-OS and Panorama versions 10.0 and earlier, you are only required to generate one global PSK for all the firewall devices.

 Note